 Day 5 Garden Route – Oudtshoorn

 An optional visit to the Cango Wildlife Ranch can be done.
-The Ranch encompasses of over 90 different animal species.
-They provide guided tours which are fundamental in educating the public, giving each species a voice, and highlighting animal and environmental issues.
+The Ranch encompasses over 90 different animal species.
+They provide guided tours which are fundamental in educating the public and give species have a voice.
+More educational information highlights animal and environmental issues.